Home > All Pet Supplies >

 *Due to federal and state law, we cannot accept returns on prescription items.

 *Revival Animal Health is licensed to sell prescriptions in 39 states.
 Click here to see the state list.

 Otomax® is indicated for the treatment of canine acute and chronic otitis externa associated with yeast (Malassezia pachydermatis, formerly Pityrosporum canis) and/or bacteria susceptible to gentamicin.

-Otomax is an otic antibiotic steroid that is effective against acute and chronic ear infections (otitis externa) associated with yeast and bacteria in dogs.
+Otomax® is an otic antibiotic steroid that is effective against acute and chronic ear infections (otitis externa) associated with yeast and bacteria in dogs.
 Helps reduce discomfort, redness, swelling, exudate and odor.
-The colorless ointment makes it easy to evaluate the infection, providing prolonged contact time for effective treatment and relief, in an solution consistency for complete infection coverage.
+By virtue of its three active ingredients, this product has antibacterial, anti-inflammatory, and antifungal activity.
+The colorless ointment makes it easy to evaluate the infection.
+This product has the prolonged contact time of an ointment for effective treatment and relief, plus the consistency of a solution for complete infection coverage.